Back to Louisiana

 Trade Commission

-A group set up to improve trade and economic relationships between two places.
+A group set up to improve trade relations between two places, like states or countries.

 Bilateral Trade